Gartner Publishes 2013 Magic Quadrant for SIEM

 Just as surely as spring has established a foothold on Cape Cod, the SIEM Magic Quadrant for 2013 has published.
-The news is out, and IBM Security has improved our position as a Leader in the 2013 Magic Quadrant for SIEM (Security Information and Event Management) again — marking the 5th year in a row that IBM Security/Q1 Labs has achieved this leadership position.
+The news is out, and IBM Security has improved our position as a Leader in the 2013 Magic Quadrant for SIEM (Security Information and Event Management) [UPDATE: Links to 2014 Magic Quadrant that is now available] again — marking the 5th year in a row that IBM Security/Q1 Labs has achieved this leadership position.
 For the first time, IBM/Q1 Labs is in the top position in the SIEM MQ.

 IBM/Q1 Labs also received outstanding scores and improved standings in the 2013 SIEM Critical Capabilities report, which provides numerical ratings of vendors by capability and use case.

-Back to bragging: IBM/Q1 Labs is rated #1 (above every other vendor) on “Ability to Execute” (the Y-axis).
+Back to bragging: IBM Security (Q1 Labs) is rated #1 (above every other vendor) on “Ability to Execute” (the Y-axis).
 This represents overall viability, product/service, customer experience, market responsiveness, product track record, sales execution, operations and marketing execution.

 - IBM/Q1 Labs is rated above major competitors (McAfee/Nitro, Splunk, LogRhythm, and RSA) on both “Ability to Execute” and “Completeness of Vision” (the X-axis).
 Completeness of Vision represents product strategy, innovation, market understanding, geographic strategy, and other factors.